-The Land Use Work Plan addresses the land use component of the environmental assessment (EA) by undertaking a review of provincial and municipal planning documents to determine the policy and regulatory context related to the proposed use and Study Area.
+The Land Use Work Plan addresses the land use component of the EA by undertaking a review of provincial and municipal planning documents to determine the policy and regulatory context related to the proposed use and Study Area.
 Existing land use information will be derived from field surveys and aerial photography interpretation and compared with others to confirm consistency.
 Particular attention will be given to the identification of land uses potentially sensitive to landfilling activities, as defined in the Provincial guidelines and municipal policies.
 The following tasks will be undertaken to characterize the existing land use environmental conditions within the Final Study Area, predict and assess potential environmental effects, determine mitigation measures and compare alternative methods of carrying out the undertaking:

-- Undertake a review of provincial legislation, guidelines and municipal planning documents to determine the policy and regulatory context related to the Study Area, including but not limited to:

-- Ontario Planning Act\

-- Growth Plan for the Greater Golden Horseshoe\

-- Provincial Policy Statement\

-- Ontario Ministry of Environment, Conservation and Parks Guidelines:

-- Land Use Compatibility, Guideline D-1

-- Land Use On or Near Landfills and Dumps, Guideline D-4

-- Niagara Region Official Plan

-- City of Niagara Falls Official Plan

-- City of Niagara Falls Zoning By-law

-- Canada Land Inventory (CLI) / Soil Capability for Agriculture mapping (and more detailed, supplementary information from Agricultural Impact Assessment)
+- Undertake a review of provincial legislation, guidelines and municipal planning documents to determine the policy and regulatory context related to the Study Area, including but not limited to: - Ontario Planning Act - Growth Plan for the Greater Golden Horseshoe - Provincial Policy Statement\ - Ontario Ministry of Environment, Conservation and Parks Guidelines: - All applicable D-series environmental land use guidelines including but not limited to: - Land Use Compatibility, Guideline D-1 - Land Use Compatibility: Procedure for Implementation, Guideline D-1-1 - Land Use Compatibility: Specific Applications, Guideline D-1-2 - Land Use Compatibility: Definitions, Guideline D-1-3 - Land Use On or Near Landfills and Dumps, Guideline D-4 - Assessing Methane Hazards from Landfill Sites, Guideline D-4-1 - Environmental Warnings/Restrictions, Guideline D-4-2 - Registration of Certificates and Provisional Certificates, Guideline D-4-3 - Niagara Region Official Plan, including regard for the Draft North-West Secondary Plan - City of Niagara Falls Official Plan - City of Niagara Falls Zoning By-law - City of Niagara Falls Terms of Reference and Study Guidelines - Canada Land Inventory (CLI) / Soil Capability for Agriculture mapping (and more detailed, supplementary information from Agricultural Impact Assessment) - Other municipal Official Plans, Secondary Plans and Zoning By-laws where lands within the Study Area are situated, including but not limited to: - Town of Niagara-on-the-Lake (Official Plan, Glendale Secondary Plan policy, and any relevant Zoning By-laws) - City of Thorold (Official Plan and any relevant Zoning By-laws) - St. Catherines (Official Plan, East District Plan policy, and any relevant Zoning By-laws) - Review background documentation regarding the existing Aggregate Resource Act licence and surrender requirements. - Review background documentation regarding the existing Campus Operations.

-\Changes to provincial legislation and provincial plans have been announced recently.
-These will be monitored and, if any new legislation or plans come into effect in the interim, will be reviewed to identify potential implications for the Project.
+&lt;sup>1 Changes to provincial legislation and provincial plans have been announced recently.
+These will be monitored and, if any new legislation or plans come into effect in the interim, will be reviewed to identify potential implications for the Project